NiekBeijloos/Design-Patterns/README.md

 - A 'general' understanding of the Design Patterns (read the book Design Patterns by the Gang Of Four or see: https://refactoring.guru/design-patterns)

-This repository mainly focusses on providing a deeper understanding on the 'why' aspect of the 23 Design Patterns.

 ## Design Patterns categories
 The 23 Design Patterns are subdevided amongst 3 categories.
 These categories allow us to quickly narrow down the problem to a selective group of Design Patterns.
 The following overview defines the 3 Design Pattern categories and their applicability: